Skip to main content

 Backlog hydration is part of the core workflow, not a side activity.

-• Exploratory mode must convert discovered gaps into tracked backlog artifacts before the reviewed scope can be considered complete.
+• Exploration mode must convert discovered gaps into tracked backlog artifacts before the reviewed scope can be considered complete.

-• Release/verification mode must capture new regressions, drift, or rollout gaps as tracked follow-up work.
+• Development release-readiness and post-ship checks must capture new regressions, drift, rollout gaps, or integration failures as tracked follow-up work.

-• Implementation mode may surface adjacent gaps, but those gaps must be tracked separately unless scope is explicitly expanded.
+• Development may surface adjacent gaps, but those gaps must be tracked separately unless scope is explicitly expanded.

 Commentary: Treats discovery as a required planning input instead of informal side notes.